How to create a family budget

 Discretionary spending, including dining out, gifts, and family vacations.

-You can do it the old-fashioned way - with pen and paper – or you can use a traditional spreadsheet or take advantage of one of the many online apps that can help automate much of the process.
+You can do it the old-fashioned way — with pen and paper — or you can use a traditional spreadsheet or take advantage of one of the many online apps that can help automate much of the process.
+Tracking your expenses can feel overwhelming and can even be a wake-up call to unnecessary spending.

 3. Create a family budget for today and tomorrow

 Now that you’ve laid the groundwork, you can begin creating the actual budget.
-There are many approaches to doing this, but one of the simplest – and most popular is the 50/30/20 budgeting rule:1
+There are many approaches to doing this, but one of the simplest — and most popular is the 50/30/20 budgeting rule1:

-Calculate your monthly household income after taxes.
+Calculate your monthly household income after taxes, including all income sources.

 Set aside 30% of your after-tax income for discretionary expenses such as dining out, streaming services, gifts, and vacations.
 If 30% won’t cover them, think about what you can do to cut costs.